 My husband Brad and I live in the Boston area, with our dog Ralph.
 I am an avid photographer, skier, tennis and volleyball player, and have dabbled in triathlons, having finished the Duxbury Tri twice.
 I love spending time with my siblings and many nieces and nephews, all of whom live locally.
 When I am not at home or work, I can usually be found in Provincetown.

 Bastien Dental is a frequent contributor to Marshfield athletic and arts boosters, the Boys & Girl Club of Marshfield, and the Pan-Mass Challenge.
 Like most families, mine has been touched by cancer and pediatric illness, so I am always inclined to help those causes.

-My biggest charitable passion outside of work is in education: Brad and I have been involved in fundraising and donating to an amazing organization called Breakthrough Greater Boston for the past eight years.
+My biggest charitable passion outside of work is in education: Brad and I have been involved in fundraising and donating to an amazing organization called Breakthrough Greater Boston for the past ten years.
 If you haven’t heard of it, check it out!